EngineerKunle/PokemonPlayground/README.md

 ## TODO

-Offline mode to be added for Home page but needs to be added for Details Page
+Offline mode added for Home page but needs to be added for Details Page

 Animation for Images needs to be added